blackflame007/blackflame007/README.md

 ### blackflame007

 Self taught Software Engineer who likes to build solutions to tough problems.
-Make custom tools and workflows to create more performant, cost effective, streamlined software solutions.
+Make custom tools and workflows to create more performant, cost effective and streamlined software solutions.

 <!--
 **blackflame007/blackflame007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.